 Beating urban poverty with geospatial data

-While Africa is one of the least urbanised continents in the world today, by 2050, its cities will be home to an additional 950 million people.
 Driven by rapid urbanisation and the fastest population growth in the world, in some African cities, the majority of residents live in informal settlements.
 This means that municipal governments face unique challenges, such as sanitation issues, unsafe housing, and a lack of social mobility, but also opportunities to upgrade neglected parts of their city using data-driven insights.

 What is an informal settlement?